Guidelines for Students with Hearing Impairments

 The Verification Form for Hearing Impairments can also be obtained from the Office for Disability Services (ODS) located in Room 116 Boucke Building, University Park, PA or call 814- 863-1807 (V/TTY) to have a copy sent to you.

 All documentation submitted should be sent with the student's identifying information (name, social security number, address and phone number).
 If the student is attending the University Park location, the documentation should be returned to the ODS.
-If the student is attending another Penn State location, the documentation should be returned to the Disability Contact Liaison (DCL) at the location.
+If the student is attending another Penn State location, the documentation should be returned to the Campus Disability Services Coordinator at that location.